No, No, No (Destiny's Child song): Commercial performance

+In the United States, "No, No, No" was a commercial success.
+The song was officially sent to urban contemporary radio on October 27, 1997.
+On November 29, 1997, "No, No, No" debuted at number 69 on the Billboard Hot 100.
+After the song's contemporary hit radio debut in January 1998, eventual heavy airplay and high sales propelled the song into the Top 10 of the US Billboard Hot 100.
+Eventually, it peaked at number 3 on the chart, becoming their first single to do so.
+The single is the group's longest charting Hot 100 hit, spending thirty-five weeks on the chart.
+A year following its release, the single had sold over 1,300,000 copies in the US, being the ninth best-selling single of the year, and had been certified Platinum by the Recording Industry Association of America (RIAA).

+"No, No, No" entered the UK Singles Chart at number 5.
+In Europe, the single experienced modest success, entering the Top 40 in several countries; it did, however, reach the Top 10 in Norway and the Netherlands.

 Music videos

-As with the single, two videos were made to promote both versions of the song, directed by Darren Grant and shot in November 1997.
+As with the single, two videos of "No, No, No" were made to promote both versions of the song, directed by Darren Grant and shot in November 1997.

 In the video for "Part 1", the group performs a choreographed dance at a nightclub.
 Marques Houston, along with his Immature bandmates Romeo and LDB, make cameo appearances in the video.

 In the video for "Part 2", Wyclef Jean plays his guitar as Destiny's Child sings the chorus.
 Beyoncé stops Wyclef, saying, "That ain't right."
 Wyclef says to the group, "Nah, nah, it's phat; all we need to do is drop a phat beat for the clubs.
 I'm tellin' you, they gon' lose their minds; I can see it right now."
-The group begins a choreographed dance in a large gold room.
-Wyclef Jean also makes an appearance in a room next to the room where the group is.
+The group begins a choreographed dance with black outfits in a large gold room alongside four male background dancers.
+Wyclef Jean also makes an appearance in a blue room next to the room where the group is.
+Later, the house where the group and Wyclef are singing in front of opens its door to a meadow with the girls, with long hair, swinging on two long swing sets and Wyclef playing his guitar on a rock in front of them as feathers are falling in the background.

 Both versions are included in the video compilation The Platinum's on the Wall.
 Part 2 is in the DualDisc edition of the album #1's, Part 1 as an enhanced video is in the Australian edition of The Writing's on the Wall.